NoaRigoudy/TP_NGS_clownfish/README.md

 Both MA and PC analyses can be plotted using the **ggplot** command.

-### Step 7: Searching for Saiyan, our gene of interest
+### Step 7: Searching for Saiyan, the gene of interest

 Run **deseq_anal.sh** script.